aysegulaksu/block3-adv-web/exercises/exercise03-normal-table.md

-Table data: Book, Genre, Author, Author Nationality version 1- I feel like there had to be book id and author id as well in this table...
+Table data: Book, Genre, Author, Author Nationality Version 1- I feel like there had to be book id and author id as well in this table...

 |Book             | Genre         |
 |-----------------|---------------|